Agreements to Arbitrate Disputes in Construction Contracts

-In terms of conduct, an arbitration seated in an arbitration-friendly jurisdiction will benefit from procedural rules designed to support the process; an arbitration seated in jurisdictions that adopt an interventionist approach may struggle to get off the ground.
+In terms of conduct, an arbitration seated in an arbitration-friendly jurisdiction will benefit from procedural rules designed to support the process; an arbitration seated in a jurisdiction that adopts an interventionist approach may struggle to get off the ground.

-Coming to enforcement, an award sought to be enforced in a jurisdiction that is also the seat of the arbitration would be considered a domestic award by the enforcing court and will often be subject to a set of rules different from those applicable to a foreign-seated award being enforced under the New York Convention (provided that both seat of the arbitration and the place of enforcement are signatories to the New York Convention).
+Coming to enforcement, an award sought to be enforced in a jurisdiction that is also the seat of the arbitration would be considered a domestic award by the enforcing court and will often be subject to a different set of rules from those applicable to a foreign-seated award being enforced under the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (provided that both the seat of the arbitration and the place of enforcement are signatories to the Convention).
 Different approaches adopted by different jurisdictions can lead to drastically different outcomes at the all-important stage of enforcement.

 Multi-tier dispute resolution clauses

-Dispute resolution clauses often stipulate that in the event a dispute arises, parties have to undertake certain steps such as negotiation and mediation to resolve the dispute amicably before commencing arbitration.
-Before discussing how domestic courts approach these multi-tiered clauses, it is useful to consider the advantages and the disadvantages of such clauses.
+Dispute resolution clauses often stipulate that in the event that a dispute arises, parties have to undertake certain steps, such as negotiation and mediation, to resolve the dispute amicably before commencing arbitration.
+Before discussing how domestic courts approach these multi-tiered clauses, it is useful to consider the advantages and disadvantages of such clauses.

-- it helps to preserve long-term relationships between employers, contractors, engineers and other professionals, and does not jeopardise future business opportunities; and
+- It helps to preserve long-term relationships between employers, contractors, engineers and other professionals, and does not jeopardise future business opportunities.

-- where the dispute has reached a deadlock, or where only a third-party verdict on the merits of the issues will suffice, the exercise of going through the motions of a negotiation or mediation may constitute a wastage of resources;
+- Where the dispute has reached a deadlock, or where only a third-party verdict on the merits of the issues will suffice, the exercise of going through the motions of a negotiation or mediation may constitute a waste of resources.

-- it increases the risk of the arbitration clause being rendered a pathological clause.
-In particular, where there are no well-defined stages of negotiation, mediation or high-level talks a multi-tiered clause can lead to ambiguity in determining the beginning and termination of each of these stages; and
+- It increases the risk of the arbitration clause being rendered a pathological clause.
+In particular, where there are no well-defined stages of negotiation, mediation or high-level talks, a multi-tiered clause can lead to ambiguity in determining the beginning and termination of each of these stages.

 In instances where different preliminary steps in a multi-tier clause are considered conditions precedent to the commencement of arbitration, difficult issues can arise that are often treated differently by domestic courts in different jurisdictions.
 As a result, there is no single internationally recognised ‘best practice’ position in this regard.
 Some examples are considered below.